Chapter 19 Statistical Sample Quotas Using Clustering Model

 • Correlation in disease status: Correlation in disease status between hosts sharing a cluster.
 A decimal between 0 (disease status among hosts in a cluster is independent) and 0.995 (disease status is nearly perfectly correlated among hosts sharing a cluster).

-• Sensitivity of the diagnostic test: The performance of the test in declaring a true positive.
-A decimal between 0 (not sensitive, will not appropriately declare a true positive) and 0.999 (nearly perfect sensitivity, high performance in declaring a true positive).
+• Sensitivity of the diagnostic test: The performance of the diagnostic test in declaring a true positive.
+A decimal between 0 (not sensitive: test will not appropriately declare a true positive) and 0.999 (nearly perfect sensitivity: test has high performance in declaring a true positive).

 Booth JG, Hanley BJ, Hodel FH, Jennelle CS, Guinness J, Them CE, Mitchell CI, Ahmed MS, Schuler KL.
 2024.
 Sample Size for Estimating Disease Prevalence in Free-Ranging Wildlife Populations: A Bayesian Modeling Approach.
 Journal of Agricultural, Biological, and Environmental Sciences, 29, 438–454. https://doi.org/10.1007/s13253-023-00578-7.